-In this blog we explore some of the most common questions we receive at TTFS regarding temporary mesh fence panels, plus facts and information you should know.
+In this blog, we explore some of the most common questions we receive at TTFS regarding temporary mesh fence panels, plus facts and information you should know.

-Mesh fencing has a range of applications and with these comes a number of benefits.
+Welded mesh fencing has a range of applications and with these comes a number of benefits.

 Strength and Durability

-You can setup mesh fencing panels without preparing the grounds, making it quick and easy to erect.
+You can set up mesh fencing panels without preparing the grounds, making it quick and easy to erect.

-Boundary / Protection
+Boundary / Security

 Should I Buy or Hire Temporary Mesh Fencing?

 If you’re a builder or work in the construction industry, it is likely that you will be better off buying temporary mesh fence panels, so you can reuse them across different projects.
-If you are renovating your home, buying your own temporary fencing panels could be a wise option, depending on how much renovating you will need to do in future.
+If you are renovating your home, buying your temporary fencing panels could be a wise option, depending on how much renovating you will need to do in the future.

 You will need to figure out how much fencing you’ll need across your projects and have somewhere to store it when you are not using it.

 No matter what work you are undertaking and where in Australia, it is likely that there will be a law that requires you to have temporary fencing during construction.
 A workplace with construction work taking place must be secured from unauthorised access, in accordance with the Safe Work Australia Construction Work Code of Practice.

 If you’re building a pool, you’ll need temporary fencing throughout the duration of the construction period, as rainwater can accumulate in the bottom of the pool even while under construction.
-Temporary fencing is required whether or not someone is living at the home during the time the pool is being built.
+Temporary pool fencing is required whether or not someone is living at the home during the time the pool is being built.

-If you are renovating, you may also be legally required to use temporary fencing, especially if the renovation work is accessible from the outside of your home.
+If you are renovating, commercial or residential, you may also be legally required to use temporary fencing, especially if the renovation work is accessible from the outside of your home.
 It’s best to check with your local council on this one.

 What Should I Use While Building or Renovating A Home?

-The ideal option is a construction mesh fence panel, which is suitable for use in residential, commercial and industrial construction.
-It’s also easy to install and remove, which means you won’t waste valuable time on site.
+The ideal option to secure a site and equipment is welded mesh fencing, which is suitable for use in residential, commercial and industrial construction.
+It’s also easy to install and remove, which means you won’t waste valuable time on-site.

-Our construction fencing panels are built to withstand harsh conditions, no matter where you are building in Australia.
+Our fencing panels are built to withstand harsh conditions, no matter where you are building in Australia.
 They also comply with Australian Standards A.S.
 4687-2007 Temporary Fencing & Hoardings.